adamlounds/nightscout-go/docs/storage.md

 ### Write algorithm

-When new events are received
+When new events are received:

-1. If all events are within the current day, update the current-day file
+1. If all events are within the current day (technically, after 00:00 this morning - should include future entries), update the current-day file
 2. If we pass into a new day, write a completed, backup version of the previous day.
 Write a new version of the current-month file containing all entries this month, except for events occurring today.